balukrs/todo-project-firebase/README.md

 A simple react JS application to keep track of your activities.
 Firebase is implemented for authentication purpose and for storing data making use of its 'Realtime Database'.
 The components are styled using SASS and Material-ui.
-Dark mode is alse implemented.
+Dark mode is also implemented.